Roman Empire, Caracalla, 198-217, AE 17, undated, Seleucis and Pieria, city Laodikeia

 Rev.: Head of Tyche in archway r.

 Condemned by historiography - unjustly?
-Grab now and purchase a tetradrachm of the Roman Emperor Caracalla!
+Buy a coin of the Roman emperor Caracalla from Emporium Hamburg now!

 Stop the bus stop!
 His official emperor name was - in connection with the popular emperor Mark Aurelius - Marcus Aurel(l)ius Severus Antoninus.

 Caracalla's father Septimius Severus, the founder of the Severan dynasty, elevated him to co-ruler in 197.
 After his father's death on February 4, 211, he succeeded him together with his younger brother Geta.
 The company offers a wide range of products in the market.
 The importance of quality and practicality is high.
 FUJITSU FUJITSU FUJITSU FUJITSU FUJITSU FUJITSU FUJITSU

 Caracalla was mainly concerned with military matters and favored the soldiers.
 In this way he continued a course already taken by his father, which pointed ahead to the era of the soldier emperors.
 Because of the murder of Geta and his partisans, as well as the general brutality of his actions against any real or supposed opposition, he was judged very negatively by contemporary senatorial historiography.
 Among the soldiers, on the other hand, he apparently enjoyed great popularity, which lasted beyond his death and contributed to the failure of his successor.